-Recording and monitoring attendance of students is a University requirement under Regulation XX (Monitoring Attendance and Wellbeing of Students).
-To this end, the School of Environment, Education and Development will ensure a robust approach to the monitoring and recording of student attendance across its departments and programmes.
+Recording and monitoring attendance of all students is a University requirement under Regulation XX (Monitoring Attendance and Wellbeing of Students).
+To this end, the School of Environment, Education and Development will ensure a robust approach to the monitoring and recording of student attendance across all departments and programmes.

-The University expects that all students must attend all timetabled classes (lectures and small group sessions), meetings with tutors or your supervisor and any other arranged sessions for your programme.
+The University expects all students to attend all timetabled classes (lectures and small group sessions), meetings with tutors or your supervisor and any other arranged sessions for your programme.
 Your attendance will therefore be monitored throughout each semester.